nicesapien-too/coolbuilder/README.md

 3. Configure website the way you want in `config.js`.

 ## Contributing
-The code is mainly in public folder.
-So, I think editing any other file is not needed.
-However, you might want to edit readme after editing code, you can do that.
+You might want to edit readme after editing code, you can do that.
 After making changes to code you can open a pull request.
 NEVER EVER make changes to any file in `main` branch.
 Always use `dev` branch.